sarah-antillia/YOLO-Breast-UltraSound-Images/README.md

 2 Resize each image to 512x512
 </p>
 <p>
-3 Augment each image in <b>train</b> dataset by rotating an angle in the following range ANGLES, and save the image as a jpg file.a
+3 Augment each image in <b>train</b> dataset by rotating the image with an angle in the following range ANGLES, and save the rotated image as a jpg file.
 </p>
 <pre>
 ANGLES = [0, 30, 60, 90, 120, 150, 180, 210, 240, 270, 300, 330]
 </pre>
 <p>
-4 Flip horizontally and vertically each image in <b>train</b> dataset, and save the image as a jpg file.
+4 Flip each image horizontally and vertically in <b>train</b> dataset, and save the flipped image as a jpg file.
 </p>

 <p>